MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 This is the process that happens to a Power Query query during its evaluation.

-# What is Query folding?
+## Possibble outcomes of Query folding

 The goal of Query folding is to offload or push as much of the evaluation of a query to the data source which is able to compute the transformations from your query.

 It accomplishes this goal by translating the code from your query into a language that can be interpreted and executed by your data source, thus pushing the evaluation to your data source and sending the result of that evaluation to Power Query.

-This often provides a much faster query execution than extracting all the required data from your data source and running all transforms required locally.
+This often provides a much faster query execution than extracting all the required data from your data source and running all transforms required locally in the Power Query engine.

 Depending on how the query is structured, there could be three possible outcomes for the query folding mechanism:
 * **Full query Folding**: When all of your query transformations get pushed back to the data source and no processing occurs locally by the Power Query engine.
 Instead you receive your desired output directly from the data source.